Introduction

 Real Examples

 A classic example of EAS is the nitration of toluene.
-The methyl group is an activating, ortho/para-directing group, so nitration occurs predominantly at the ortho and para positions relative to the methyl group.
+Also, the methyl group is an activating, ortho/para-directing group, so nitration occurs predominantly at the ortho and para positions relative to the methyl group.
 In contrast, nitration of nitrobenzene (which has a -NO₂ group) is much slower and occurs at the meta position because the nitro group is strongly deactivating and meta-directing.

 Another example is the Friedel-Crafts alkylation of anisole (methoxybenzene).
 The methoxy group is activating and ortho/para-directing, so the alkyl group attaches at these positions.
-However, in nitrobenzene, Friedel-Crafts reactions do not proceed easily due to the deactivating nature of the nitro group.
+Still, in nitrobenzene, Friedel-Crafts reactions do not proceed easily due to the deactivating nature of the nitro group.

 Scientific or Theoretical Perspective